-Active Directory is a popular technology used in many organizations to handle their user management, authentication and authorization.
+Active Directory (AD) is a popular technology used in many organizations to handle their user management, authentication, and authorization.
 The fact that it’s so dominant and so central to the IT infrastructure makes it a key component for security monitoring.
-It’s also a popular target for malicious… Read More »Practical Guide For SIEM And Active Directory
+It’s also a popular target… Read More »Practical Guide For SIEM And Active Directory

 CCPA, the recent legal privacy innovation in the US, has introduced a lot of requirements for online businesses.
 We have previously covered the principle of accountability in both CCPA and GDPR, and how an audit log of all data-related activities as well as handling user… Read More »Three Reasons Why CCPA Compliance May Require SIEM